Nexmo/server-sdk-specification/templates/README.md

 -------------
 _Optional: Generally for compiled languages, how to configure for build._

-To configure Nexmo [LANGUAGE] in your application:
+To configure Vonage [LANGUAGE] in your application:

 Some step